MicrosoftDocs/OData-docs/Odata-docs/client/v7/navigation-properties.md

 # Navigation Properties
 **Applies To**: [!INCLUDE[appliesto-odataclient](../../includes/appliesto-odataclient-v7.md)]

 When you execute a query, only entities in the addressed entity set are returned.
-For example, when a query against the Trippin service returns People entities, by default the related Trips entities are not returned, even though there is a relationship between People and Trips.
+For example, when a query against the Trippin service returns `People` entities, by default the related `Trips` entities are not returned, even though there is a relationship between `People` and `Trips`.
 There are two ways to load related entities:
 1. Eager Loading.
 2. Explicit Loading.

 ## Eager Loading
-You can use the `$expand` query option to request that the query return entities that are related by an association to the entity set that the query requested.
+You can use the `$expand` query option to request that the response include related entities of the entity set requested for.

-On OData client you can use the [Expand](/dotnet/api/microsoft.odata.client.dataservicequery-1.expand) method on the [DataServiceQuery&lt;TElement&gt;](/dotnet/api/microsoft.odata.client.dataservicequery-1) to add the `$expand` option to the query that is sent to the data service.
-You can request multiple related entity sets by separating them by a comma, as in the following example.
+On OData client you can use the [Expand](/dotnet/api/microsoft.odata.client.dataservicequery-1.expand) method of [DataServiceQuery&lt;TElement&gt;](/dotnet/api/microsoft.odata.client.dataservicequery-1) to add the `$expand` query option to the request that is sent to the data service.
+You can request multiple related entity sets by separating them using a comma, as shown in the example below.
 All entities requested by the query are returned in a single response.
-The following example returns Trips and Friends together with the People entity set:
+The following example returns `Trips` and `Friends` along with the `People` entity set:

 ``` csharp
 DefaultContainer context = new DefaultContainer(new Uri("https://services.odata.org/V4/(S(uvf1y321yx031rnxmcbqmlxw))/TripPinServiceRW/"));